Log in to continue to your results.

 For each statement, you rate how well it describes your behavior in a team - from "does not describe me at all" to "describes me very well".

-Based on your answers, we immediately calculate your profile across all nine Belbin roles.
+Based on your answers, we immediately calculate your profile across all nine team roles.

 In the extended version, you'll get a detailed breakdown of your roles, strengths, and practical recommendations for your team.